DecisionsDev/odm-docker-kubernetes/platform/gcloud/README.md

 Where:
 - `<ODM_DB_SECRET>` is the secret name
 - `<USERNAME>` is the database username (default is *postgres*)
-- `<PASSWORD>` is the database password (PASSWORD set in the PostgreSQL instance creation above)
+- `<PASSWORD>` is the database password (PASSWORD set during the PostgreSQL instance creation above)

 ### 3. Prepare your environment for the ODM installation (10 min)

-To get access to the ODM material, you must have an IBM entitlement registry key to pull the images from the IBM Entitled registry.
+To get access to the ODM material, you need an IBM entitlement registry key to pull the images from the IBM Entitled Registry.

 #### a.
 Retrieve your entitled registry key